-- That the bulk shall correspond with the sample in quality. - That they shall have a reasonable opportunity of comparing the bulk with the sample. - That the goods shall be free from any defect, rendering them un-merchantable, which would not be apparent on reasonable examination of the goods.
+- That the bulk shall correspond with the sample in quality. - That the buyer shall have a reasonable opportunity of comparing the bulk with the sample. - That the goods shall be free from any defect, rendering them un-merchantable, which would not be apparent on reasonable examination of the sample.